 How To Keep Your Retainers Clean

-• Clean your retainers with a gentle toothpaste or kitchen detergent before you put them in and after they are removed.
+• Clean your retainers with a gentle liquid soap or kitchen detergent before you put them in and after they are removed.
 If you find this too difficult during the day, you can rinse your mouth with water and spray a sanitizing spray called Smilesaver (which also has a pleasant spearmint flavor) onto your retainers.

 • To remove stains, you can soak your retainers in white vinegar for 15 minutes or with a denture cleaning tablet with a couple of drops of hydrogen peroxide once a week.